Teolul/about-me/README.md

 # about-me
 Information about Teolul :)

-Hi, I'm an 18 year-old boy who makes stuff for fun.
+Hi, I'm a 20 year-old boy who makes stuff for fun.